Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 Import

-Product labeling, certification, and packaging
+Product labelling, certification, and packaging

 • The name of the Product;